Skip to Main Content

 If you go to Databases select either:

-• The appropriate subject area from the list
+• The appropriate subject area from the list, or

-ProQuest Central is a multidisciplinary, full-text and citation database.
+ProQuest One Academic is a multidisciplinary, full-text and citation database.
 It includes full-text articles, and finds the citation of journal articles available in other databases.

 There are many other databases that could be relevant, such as those listed under the subjects of health or psychology.
 Google Scholar is a great tool to use, as it finds journals articles within many of the UniSC databases.